 Photography is my passion.
 I am so thankful I found this visual tool.
 Photography gives artists the ability to "see."
 Images preserve memories and last a lifetime.

 I have a Bachelor of Fine Arts degree with a concentration in photography.
-My sophomore year, I interned with the public relations department.
-During the internship, I photographed all private and public events for the college.
-One event included their annual art auction.
-Artrageous has a guest list of over 1k + and during the internship I found my niche in event photography.
+My sophomore year, I interned with the public relations department and during the internship, I photographed all private and public events for the college.
+One event included their annual art auction, Artrageous, with a guest list of over 1k.

 Throughout my education, I was published in several newspapers, including The Boston Globe, The Beverly Citizen, The Salem News, NOBO Magazine, later won the Photography Award at graduation in May 2014.